-GM 3Q profit up on US sales, says it’s handling headwinds
+GM sidesteps economic headwinds; US vehicle sales jump 24%

-DETROIT (AP) — General Motors’ third-quarter net profit rose 36.7% as vehicle sales began to rebound from persistent parts supply chain troubles.
+DETROIT (AP) — due to General Motors’ third-quarter net profit rose 36.7% as vehicle sales began to rebound from persistent parts supply chain troubles.

 The Detroit automaker on Tuesday reported earnings of $3.3 billion from July through September, compared with $2.42 billion a year earlier.